eikehmueller/ma32070/solutions/exercise_localassembly/Solution.md

 ----
 ## Implementation
-The complete code for assembling the stiffness matrix, right hand side vector and $L_2$ error can be found in [algorithms.py](algorithms.py).
+The complete code for assembling the stiffness matrix and right hand side vector can be found in [assembly.py](assembly.py) and the code for computing the $L_2$ error can be found in [error.py](error.py) in the directory `ma32070/exercise3`.
 The main program has been implemented in [driver.py](driver.py).

 As the following discussion shows, the implementation can be made very compact by implementing tensor contractions with the [`np.einsum()` method](https://numpy.org/doc/stable/reference/generated/numpy.einsum.html).